skunkforce/b109_8x2_analog_mux_ADG707/README.md

-# edgy_board number b123
+# edgy_board number b109
 This design is part of the [edgy board project](https://github.com/skunkforce/edgy_boards).
-It provides the functionality of chip XXXX via interfaces YYYY.
+It provides the functionality of chip ADG707 an 8x2 analog mux.

 ![](/board/board.png)